 Do you know how much they spend on ads?
 Do you know where they allocate budget?
 Do you know where they advertise?

 These are all competitive intelligence questions a tool like Pathmatics can answer.

-And with this data, you can spy on the competition’s ad strategy.
+And with this data, you can research the competition’s ad strategy.